Dilepton Production from Heavy Quark Decays (with D. Fein, Z. Huang and P. Valerio); Physical Review C56 (1997) 1637.

 Recently we have calculated the dilepton emissions as the decay product of the charm and bottom quarks produced in an initial hard scattering and in a thermalized quark-gluon plasma at RHIC energy.
 We include the next-to-leading order radiative corrections and nuclear shadowing effects.
 The heavy parton production is calculated using the explicit next-to-leading order matrix elements, while the parton fragmentation and the heavy hadron decay are handled by the Isajet Monte Carlo model.
 The cascade decay of the bottom quark is also included.

 We find that the dimuon spectrum from thermal charm quark production is considerably softer than the initial hard scattering results.
 However, it dominates the dilepton production in the low mass region (M<2 GeV).
-This can be a important background at RHIC for the dilepton signature for the low lying vector resonances such as tex2html_wrap_inline497 and tex2html_wrap_inline499 .
+This can be a important background at RHIC for the dilepton signature for the low lying vector resonances such as and .
 It is important to note that the calculated thermal charm contribution corresponds to a very ideal case where the quarks and gluons are fully equilibrated.
 The result may be considerably smaller in the plasma where the chemical process is not in equilibrium.
 Although the production rate for the initial bottom quark is much smaller than the charm, the dilepton production from B-meson decay is non-negligible in the large invariant mass region due to the large rest mass of the B-meson.
-It becomes the dominant contribution when the dimuon invariant mass is above tex2html_wrap_inline505 GeV.
+It becomes the dominant contribution when the dimuon invariant mass is above GeV.
 If the fast charm suffers the significant energy loss before it hadronizes, the dimuon spectrum from the initial fusion charm can be considerably softened.
 In fact, it becomes very similar to that of the thermal charm and falls off rapidly as M gets bigger than 2 GeV.
-In this case, the bottom dominance is more prominent and starts at a smaller value of tex2html_wrap_inline509 GeV because two B-mesons at rest can produce an energetic lepton pair.
+In this case, the bottom dominance is more prominent and starts at a smaller value of GeV because two B-mesons at rest can produce an energetic lepton pair.